nuankw/mcs-demo/README.md

 Visit http://<TBA>.isi.edu/ for a live preview of the demo!

-# Demo Instructions

-1. Enter two common sense statements (one true and one false) and hit the submit button
-2. Evaluate machine output, to examine the different systems click on `show model scores`
-3. Click `Yes` if the machine output was correct or `No` if it was not

 # Development Instructions

 To run a local development version of the demo: